 In 1665 an Oyle Mill at Waltham Abbey was converted to gunpowder production, and thus began a journey of centuries that would result in Waltham Abbey being the most successful producer of gunpowder in Britain.
 In 1789 the mills were taken over by the Crown and became the Royal Gunpowder Factory.

-Within the mill complex is a nature reserve, with over 5 miles of waterways, featuring walking trails and picnic areas for visitors.
-There is a narrow gauge railway across the site, which has been declared a Site of Special Scientific Interest in recognition of the role it plays in providing a habitat for animals and birds.
+Within the mill complex is a nature reserve, with over five miles of waterways, featuring walking trails and picnic areas for visitors.
+There is a narrow-gauge railway across the site, which has been declared a Site of Special Scientific Interest in recognition of the role it plays in providing a habitat for animals and birds.
 Indeed, the Mill boasts the largest heronry in Essex.

 There is a huge variety of historic interest at the Royal mills; the whole history of gunpowder manufacture is explained in a compelling way.